noroadsleft000/gnome-network-stats/README.md

 When reporting a bug, please include debugging output from `gnome-shell`.

-You can capture the logs with this command:
+You can capture the logs with one of these commands:
 ```
+journalctl -f -o cat GNOME_SHELL_EXTENSION_UUID=network-stats@gnome.noroadsleft.xyz

 journalctl /usr/bin/gnome-shell | grep network-stats

 journalctl -f -o cat /usr/bin/gnome-shell